Instructions and Advices for Authors

 -

-It is recommended to divide the manuscript by subtitles in a common structure
+It is recommended to divide the manuscript by subtitles within a common structure

-checked by the anti-plagiarism program and an initial evaluation from
+by the anti-plagiarism program and an initial evaluation from viewpoints of coincidence

 The reviewers can recommend the acceptance of the manuscript in the original version,

-with minor or major changes or its rejection.
-The author(s) obtain the reviews with
+with minor or major changes or total re-working eventually rejection.
+The author(s) obtain

 |